 \subsection{Application of Kronecker's theorem}

-\begin{theorem}[Kronecker's approximation theorem \cite{Apostol1990Kronecker}] Let $\gamma \in \mathbb{R}$ be an irrational number, then for any $t\in \mathbb{R}$ and $\varepsilon>0$, there exist two integers $p$ and $q$ with $q>0$, such that $|\gamma q + p -t| < \varepsilon$. \end{theorem}
+\begin{theorem}[Kronecker's approximation theorem \citep{Apostol1990Kronecker}] Let $\gamma \in \mathbb{R}$ be an irrational number, then for any $t\in \mathbb{R}$ and $\varepsilon>0$, there exist two integers $p$ and $q$ with $q>0$, such that $|\gamma q + p -t| < \varepsilon$. \end{theorem}

-Although Kronecker's Theorem \ref{th:Kronecker} is proposed for approximating real numbers, we can employ it in the scenario of approximating the flow map $\phi_v^t$ as it contains a real-time parameter $t$.
+Although Kronecker's Theorem \ref{th:Kronecker} is proposed for approximating real numbers, we can employ it in the scenario of approximating the flow map $\phi_v^t$ as it contains a real time parameter $t$.
 Choosing $\gamma = -\sqrt{2}$, approximating $t$ by $p-q\sqrt{2}$, then we can approximate $\phi_v^t$ by $\phi_v^{p-q\sqrt{2}}$.
 Considering positive $t$, we have $p$ is positive as $q$ is.
 Then the property of flow maps,

 allow us to prove the following result. \begin{lemma} Let $v: \mathbb{R}^d \to \mathbb{R}^d$ be a Lipschitz continuous function, $\Omega$ be a compact domain.
 For any $t>0$ and $\varepsilon>0$, there exist two positive integers $p$ and $q$, such that the flow map $\phi^t_v$ can be approximated by $(\phi_{v}^{1})^{\comp p} \comp (\phi_{-v}^{\sqrt{2}})^{\comp q}$, \emph{i.e.}